-Pelvic ultrasound scans for follicle tracking
+Pelvic scans

 Performed to examine the uterus (womb) and ovaries, their size, shape and appearance.
 The lining of the womb (endometrium) is examined to check thickness as it can detect causes of bleeding in pre and post-menopausal women.
+It can also show reason of low abdominal pain and excess bleeding or intermitent bleeding.
+Also to check if you are missing your periods. scan pelvic uterus bood test

 Pelvic ovary scan

-Pelvic scans for follicle tracking
+Pelvic scans for Endometrial thickness or Follicle tracking

-Day 2 - to check for antral follicles, also to exclude any cysts from previous cycle.
+Day 2-3 - to check for antral follicles, also to exclude any cysts from previous cycle.

 Day 9 - to check all the anatomy to exclude fibroids and endometrial polyps.
 We can also exclude any pathology from the previous cycle.